-Calculator: A graphing calculator (TI-83 Plus or TI-84 Plus or Silver Edition), except the TI-92 or TI-89 or equivalent, is recommended for the class.
-The software Mathematica may also be used time to time during the lectures.
+Calculator: A calculator (TI-83 Plus or TI-84 Plus or Silver Edition), except the TI-92 or TI-89 or equivalent, is recommended for the assignments and Testing Center exams.

 Textbook Information: (Please read before purchasing anything for this course.)

 This course participates in The WKU Store's Day One Access program.
 This program is designed to provide immediate access to required materials for all students at prices cheaper than any other option.